Electroacupuncture for back pain

 METHODS:

-Subjects were 17 patients with spinal canal stenosis who did not respond to 2 months of general conservative treatment and conventional acupuncture.
-Under x-ray fluoroscopy, two acupuncture needles were inserted as close as possible to the relevant nerve root, as determined by subjective symptoms and x-ray and MRI findings, and low-frequency electroacupuncture stimulation was performed (10 Hz, 10 min).
-Patients received 3-5 once-weekly treatments and were evaluated immediately before and after each treatment and 3 months after completion of treatment.
+Researchers studied 17 patients with spinal canal stenosis unresponsive to two months of conservative treatment and conventional acupuncture.
+Using x-ray fluoroscopy, they inserted two acupuncture needles near the relevant nerve root, guided by symptoms, x-ray, and MRI findings.
+They applied low-frequency electroacupuncture stimulation (10 Hz, 10 minutes).
+Patients underwent 3–5 weekly treatments.
+Evaluators assessed outcomes before and after each session and three months post-treatment.

 RESULTS: